DanmarGreen0/ShoppAround/README.md

 # Online Shopping API
-I want to learn Java along with spring boot to practice the development of cloud and web enterprise applications.
-So, I created an application that would be good practice for improving my coding skills using these unfamiliar programming languages.

-This REST application offers services to e-commerce platforms.
-This application could also benefit someone who wants to focus on designing a frontend system for people who enjoy shopping online.
+The sole purpose of this project is to help advance my programming skills and knowledge as a Java developer developing cloud and web enterprise applications.

+To accomplish this goal, I have decided to create a fully functional E-commerce web application that requires me to learn how to implement numerous different web application functionalities.
+My focus on computer language and framework for this project are Java, Springboot, and ReactJS.
+I choose to name this web Application ShoppAround.

+The ShoppAround web application will consist of a front-end and a back-end system like any other native E-commerce web application online, for example, E-commerce web platforms like Amazon, eBay, Walmart, etc. It will be a Consumer-to-Consumer E-commerce web application.

 ## Table of Contents (Optional)